antonymwakiacha/todoappbloccleanarchitecture/README.md

 # todoappbloccleanarchitecture

-Todo App coded with Bloc state management and clean architecture.
+Todo App coded with Bloc state management and clean architecture in Flutter.